 The march of a thousand boots fills the street.
 I spin in a full circle.
 Wherever I look, he is there.
 Some of him have batons.
 Others have cattle prods.
-Some have weapons at their sides but are clenching their empty fists with pleasure.
+Some have weapons at their sides but clench their empty fists with pleasure.

 In seconds, I’m surrounded.
 I stand at the centre of the ring — the odd one out.
-None of him move.
-He is just standing there, as the rain falls without reprieve.
-The city is silent except for the deafening roar from the heavens.
+None of him moves.
+He stands there as the rain falls without reprieve.
+The city is silent except for the roar from the heavens.

 I look from face to face in the ocean of uniforms.
 All features the same.
 All expressions the same; contempt, anger, an insatiable lust for violence and pain.

 I lock eyes with one.
-“Please,” I whimper, disgusted at myself for the way my voice sounds, but unable to help it.
+“Please,” I whimper, disgusted at myself for the way my voice sounds but unable to help it.
 I didn’t know I was crying, but apparently, I am.
 “Please,” I stammer again.
-Before the rest of the words have finished escaping my throat, I know it’s a mistake.
+Before the rest of the words have escaped my throat, I know it’s a mistake.
 “My daughter—”

-“CITIZEN RESISTING ARREST,” he says, every mouth opening in unison.
+“CITIZEN RESISTING ARREST.”
+Every mouth opens in unison.

-And then the rumbling thunder of a thousand police officers stampeding towards me.
+And then, the rumble of thunder as a thousand police officers stampede towards me.
 A hurtling train of merciless muscle.
 Batons.
 Fists.
 Sweat.
 Steel-capped boots.
 Unflinching faces.
 Empty eyes.